-Recreational Vehicle / ATV Accidents in Southwest Florida
+Recreational Vehicle and ATV Accidents in Southwest Florida

-In Florida we are fortunate enough to be able to enjoy our outdoors year-round.
+In Florida, residents are fortunate enough to be able to enjoy the great outdoors year-round.
 Many Floridians choose to spend their free time riding All-Terrain Vehicles (ATV) for pleasure.
-According to the Consumer Protection Safety Commission (CPSC), Florida had the 6th highest number of fatalities involving ATVs.
+According to the Consumer Protection Safety Commission (CPSC), Florida had the 6th highest number of fatalities involving ATV accidents.
 We would like to help educate you on how to avoid this type of tragedy.
 If you are involved in an ATV accident, we are here to help.

 - Age of operator